-Three new codes, each with anatomically unique rules and applications, took the place of 92135 in January 2011.
-There are two types of post-segment computerized visual diagnostic imaging: unilateral and bilateral.
+Three codes, each with anatomically unique rules and applications, replaced 92135 in January 2011.
+There are two post-segment computerized visual diagnostic imaging types: unilateral and bilateral.

 The National Correct Coding Initiative (CCI) was updated with these new codes, highlighting areas of disagreement when these tests were performed on the same day as other commonly performed procedures or with each other.

 To properly document the patient’s health and the necessity for over-the-counter medication, use an ICD 9 code.
-Not everyone should be subjected to an optical disc examination as a screening method.
+Not everyone should undergo an optical disc examination as a screening method.

 Data from the patient’s examination must be used to prove the testing’s medical necessity.
-If there are no associated signs, symptoms, diseases, or injuries, this service will be refused as non-covered.
+If no associated signs, symptoms, diseases, or injuries exist, this service will be refused as non-covered.

 It was not a surprise to me.
-More and more people are using SCODI to test their eyes, and this trend is predicted to continue once per-eye pricing is discontinued in 2011.
-In addition, there is a surge in post-payment audits for earlier claims due to aggressive billing, specifically the abuse of modifier -59 with fundus photography.
+More and more people are using SCODI to test their eyes, and this trend is predicted to continue once per-eye pricing is discontinued.
+In addition, there is a surge in post-payment audits for earlier claims due to aggressive billing, specifically the abuse of modifier 59 with fundus photography.